-- Bracken bruiser is more effective on fronds that are fully developed in June. - Follow up treatment is required and should be considered in at least two consecutive years.
+- Strimming /Cutting are the preferred control methods in May or early June on young fronds that have not fully unfurled. - Follow up treatment is required and should be considered in at least two consecutive years.
 If there is no commitment to follow up treatment Bracken will recover, and the initial treatment will be wasted. - Where Bracken is generally stunted, scattered, or naturally limited (e.g., growing along subsoil confined fissures and unlikely to spread out to form closed canopy stands), it is generally not considered a real problem needing direct control. - Treatment type will vary depending on terrain and health & safety considerations. - Work with care; Bracken is carcinogenic to humans, and it is also associated with a high occurrence of ticks and can increase the likelihood of transmission of Lyme disease.
 To reduce the risk, you should avoid entering areas of mature Bracken particularly from August to October (both months inclusive). - On sites where Bracken is mixed with Brambles or other scrub, cutting other vegetation with a flail cutter the previous winter may facilitate access for treatment of Bracken later in the year.